DaleMcGrew/WeVoteServer/docs/README_API_INSTALL_POSTGRES_LINUX.md

 We recommend installing pgAdmin 4 as a WYSIWYG database administration tool.
 NOTE: You may need to turn off the restriction in "Security & Privacy" on "unidentified developers" to allow this tool to be installed.

-In WSL if pgAdmin4 not installed properly, install in windows machine to add server and database.
+For WSL pgAdmin4 need to be installed in windows machine to add server and database.

 In pgadmin add a server.
 You can use your sign in name as the server name.